 The virtual conference

 UACE2021 provides a forum for exchange of recent research results, for discussion of future challenges in implementation and application of underwater acoustic technologies, and the conference displayed the latest advances in instrumentation.

 The virtual conference will be similar to previous in-person UACE conferences.
-Presentations will be assembled in four parallel sessions according to a topic and they will be assigned a virtual lecture room.
+It will be delivered over a professional platform, Imagina, and will be managed by a highly competent and experienced technical team.
+The conference platform is rich with features such as interactive personalized programme, video streaming (live or on replay), personized push notifications, one—to-one appointments, matching and networking through video calls.
+Presentations will be assembled in three parallel sessions according to a topic and they will be assigned a virtual lecture room.
 A chairperson will coordinate each session.
 All registered attendees can attend any session and switch from session to session at will.
-A dedicated app (desktop or mobile) will be used by registered participants to access the virtual conference platform, attend a session and visit the e-exhibition.

 To give all presenters and attendees of UACE2021 the best possible experience under these new circumstances, we kindly ask authors to pre-record their presentations in order to ensure the quality, and a technical issue-free delivery of their presentation within the time limits.
 However, presenters should be virtually present for their entire session in order to answer questions and participate in the discussion.